serg4life/Wilfred/README.md

 # Wilfred, a robot design example
 In this repository we provide the Circuitpython code and the Fusion 360 files needed to build and use a two DC motors robot.
 The robot support Wifi connection and is controlled using MQTT protocol.
-(Note that some parts of the code depend of the used microcontroller and electronic modules.)
+(Note that some parts of the code depend of the used microcontroller and electronic modules).
 The Fusion 360 files of the robot CADs and the designed PCB are available [HERE](/Robot%20design%20example/Fusion%20files).

 ## Main components: